-Native Americans in Philanthropy is honored to welcome Angel C. Fabian, Executive Director of Bay Area American Indian Two-Spirits, Elton Naswood, Executive Director of the Two-Spirit & Native LGBTQ+ Center for Equity, Letkwu Moore Stanger, a former NAP Native Youth Grantmaker and Two-Spirit Advocate, and Sheldon Clairmont, Montana Two Spirit Society’s Community Outreach Coordinator.
+Native Americans in Philanthropy was honored to welcome Angel C. Fabian, Executive Director of Bay Area American Indian Two-Spirits, Elton Naswood, Executive Director of the Two-Spirit & Native LGBTQ+ Center for Equity, Letkwu Moore Stanger, a former NAP Native Youth Grantmaker and Two-Spirit Advocate, and Sheldon Clairmont, Montana Two Spirit Society’s Community Outreach Coordinator.

 Executive Director, Bay Area American Indian Two-Spirits